idelchi/godyl/README.md

 ## Notes

 All `regex` expressions are evaluated using `search`, meaning that `^` and `$` are necessary to match the start and end of the string.
+When running `32-bit` userland on a `64-bit` Kernel, there's some attempts to infer the matching `32-bit` architecture.

+However, to be certain that the right binary is downloaded, it's recommended to pass the `--arch` flag to the tool.

 <!-- Badges -->